oasp/generator-oasp/README.md

 Not every new computer comes with a Yeoman pre-installed.
 He lives in the [npm](https://npmjs.org) package repository.
 You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*

-If you are using Windows Command Line it is recommended to run it as an administrator.
+_Hint: If you are using Windows Command Line it is recommended to run it as an administrator._

 ```bash
 npm install -g yo